WCG (college): Warwick Trident College

 The Trident Business and Technology Centre in Warwick was opened in 2003.
-It houses a canteen, classrooms, a workshop area, confrence rooms and Learning Resource Centre.
+It houses a canteen, classrooms, a workshop area, conference rooms and Learning Resource Centre.
 The Learning Resource Centre has an open learning area and internet enabled PC's.
 Many of the classrooms have computers for students to use.
 Multiple companies, including Alstom, Cable and Wireless, Jaguar Land Rover, Rolls-Royce and Telent, send their apprentices to Trident.
 There is a large workshop area for the Motor Vehicle courses with vehicles donated by manufacturers for use by the college and students to repair and maintain.
 There is a traditional engineering workshop, equipped with lathes, milling machines and grinding machines.
 There is also a materials lab along with electrical/electronic and pneumatics labs.
 The courses studied here are mainly engineering and motor vehicle based.
 There is also a 3D design area which has facilities for model making.

 In 2015, Trident 2 opened, a specialist engineering building with workshops and labs tailored to the high demands of the colleges customers.